 1) Why am I Starting a Business?

 Do not start a business for the wrong reasons.
 Doing so can cause you to get into something that is way above your head.
-It might seem easy you think about it, but when forced to build a business from scratch, things can become overwhelming very quickly.
+It might seem easy when you think about it, but when forced to build a business from scratch, things can become overwhelming very quickly.

 You might be starting a business because you are tired of being an employee and want to be your own boss.
 Maybe you want the ability to earn an unlimited amount of money instead of having a set wage.
-Whatever your reason maybe, it is important that you understand the difference between wanting to be seen as an entrepreneur, and actually operating as an entrepreneur.
+Whatever your reason maybe, it is important that you understand the difference between wanting to be seen as an entrepreneur and actually operating as an entrepreneur.

 2) What kind of Business do I Want?

 Now it is time to start thinking about the business you plan to operate.
-Determine where a need or high demand exist and create a business that serves those consumers.
+Determine where a need or high demand exists and create a business that serves those consumers.
 This is not about you and what you like.
 You cannot make money if you are starting a business to boost your ego.
 Until you build a successful business, customers do not care about you — only about how your business effectively serves their needs.

 Think about your skill sets.
 Will these skills help the business operation you have chosen succeed?
 Also, determine if you need to bring in a partner who possesses the skill sets you do not have.
 You want to be sure that your business has a high chance of succeeding, due to you being capable of effectively handling your customer’s demands.